climaticzoning/simzoning/README.md

   - Energy simulation models in the EnergyPlus format .idf
   - Weather data in the format .epw
   - Shape file of the area subject to zoning in the format .shp
+  - Tiff file containing elevation data covering the area of study.
+(Only Tiff files with projection data: WGS_1984_World_Mercator have been tested.)

 ### Optional input data
 Simzoning can compare the performance of its zoning with other predefined alternative(s) available to the user.
 SimZoning calculates the MPMA validation metrics for all zoning options and produce reports comparing the results.
 The user should provide shape files of the alternative zoning options.

-SimZoning can intermpolate sparse simulation results to predefined locations (e.g. to cities with no weather data).
+SimZoning can interpolate sparse simulation results to predefined locations (e.g. to cities with no weather data).
 The user must provide a list of locations to be used in the interpolation.

 ### Features
   - capability to handle an arbitrary number of energy simulations models and weather files.